astronomer/docs/astro/set-up-scim-provisioning.md

   :::info

-  If you use a field other than `userPrincipalName` as your user name attribute, replace `userPrincipalName` with the attribute you use.
+  This setup assumes that `userPrincipalName` contains your users' email.
+If you use a field other than `userPrincipalName` to define your user email, replace `userPrincipalName` with the attribute you use.

   :::